 PRODUCED BY BRIAN WILSON

 The AFM contract for this date lists Larry Knechtel (bass) and Billy Strange (guitar) as being paid $101.68 (the sum of the union scale wage of $81.34 - standard for a three-hour minimum session - plus an additional $20.34 as time-and-a-half for a half-hour of overtime work).
 Hal Blaine (drums, official union session leader) and Steve "Douglas" Kreisman (sax, session contractor) were paid at a wage of $203.36 each (including overtime), while Julius Wechter (tymps-tambourine) was paid $113.88 (for union scale, overtime, and one "double").
 Additionally, five sessionmen were paid the regular $81.34 union wage: Bill Pitman (guitar), Tommy Tedesco (guitar), Jay Migliori (sax), Plas Johnson (sax), and Leon "Russell" Bridges (organ).
 Multi-instrumentalist Knechtel, performing here on bass guitar, normally played keyboards on Beach Boys sessions; in years to come, he would become quite well-known for for his famous piano accompaniment on Simon and Garfunkel's "Bridge Over Troubled Water", and also as a member of the soft-rock group Bread.
 Here, he plays the bass with a pick, giving it the biting tone which helps to emphasize the rocking character of the track.

 Examining the guitar parts, it seems that the spikey electric mandolin lines in the choruses are performed by Billy Strange, as that mandolin part is also doubled on the overdub, and Strange is the only one of the session's guitarists paid for an extra half-hour of work.
-Some incidental strumming heard between Takes 2 and 3 on the session tape is indicitive of an electric baritone guitar (most likely a Danelectro longscale, set up with 14-68 gauge strings and tuned anywhere from a third to a fifth below concert pitch).
+Some incidental strumming heard between Takes 2 and 3 on the session tape is indicative of an electric baritone guitar (most likely a Danelectro longscale, set up with 14-68 gauge strings and tuned anywhere from a third to a fifth below concert pitch).
 Whether this instrument is played by Pitman or Tedesco is not known, but one element of this track is a subtle "acoustic" texture, which could be derived from Bill Pitman's primary studio instrument of the time, a Gibson ES-335 semi-hollowbody (in which case it would be Tedesco who plays the baritone guitar).
 Regardless, the diverse guitar section on this production contributes greatly to the rocking wall-of-sound production Brian was able to achieve.

 Back at Western, Dennis' lead vocal and the others' background vocals were recorded, all at the same time, onto the remaining "center" track of the 3-track tape (with Brian's wife of one month, Marilyn, joining in on a high part).
 The U.M. bootleg presents the final take of the first of the two vocal layers recorded at Western (appearing on the U.M. disc out-of-sequence as Track 3), in stereo, along with the original basic instrumental track from Gold Star.
 During this master take performance, Dennis can be heard jumping in too soon for a chorus, but Brian quickly interjects, "It's OK, we can cut it out", sparing the group from having to take it again from the top.
 Carl also adds another guitar part during this vocal overdub, doubling the rhythmic piano fills between verses, as well as making his first attempt at the solo, which was later mixed out in place of a far better solo (see below).
 Following the completion of this first vocal track Brian is heard saying, "Let's do an overdub!", apparently in reference to doubling the vocals.
 This second layer of vocals was added simultaneously during the transfer to a second-generation tape, sharing a track on the new tape with the first layer of vocals (the basic track and the overdub from Gold Star remained on their own discrete tracks through both generations of 3-track tape).

 To hear that vocal overdub, we must go to Spank's Capitol Punishment bootleg, which features a mono dub of a different section of session tape, which had been in circulation among collectors since at least the early '80s (a good description of this tape by Brad Elliott can be found in the Summer 1982 issue of the "Add Some Music" fanzine).
 Rather than rewind the second-generation tape and record over any failed attempts, engineer Britz merely keeps that second tape rolling, allowing us to hear all takes of the tape transfer/vocal doubling.
 On this session tape, we hear Chuck slate the first take of the vocal double as "1A", which means he would have considered the first vocal layer to be simply the "first overdub", treating the earlier Gold Star instrumental overdub as merely part of the basic tape, since that is how it came to him.
-We can also hear that Murry Wilson was on hand to coach the group members through their performance from his vantage point next to Chuck in the control booth ("Concentrate now, Dennis...right on the sync.").
+We can also hear that Murry Wilson was on hand to coach the group members through their performance from his vantage point next to Chuck in the control booth ("Concentrate now, Dennis...right on the sync").
 Once the tape is queued up, we hear a group discussion, possibly stemming from one of the guys asking who had played the mandolin on the basic track ("Strings?!...oh, he said, 'Strange'!"), which actually survives from the start of the first vocal track.
 We hear Dennis and the rest of the group (minus Marilyn, who is now sitting in the control booth with Murry and Chuck) doubling their vocals, but the instrumental track has been muted from the feed that goes to the session tape mix.
 This first attempt quickly breaks down, and Mike begins singing an obscene ad lib as Marilyn giggles from the booth and Chuck calls for "2A".
 Mike's "humor" prompts Brian to make a request of Marilyn: "Y'know, honey, do the 'Chuck Name-Game' once, see how dirty it turns out...it's terrible", while Dennis can be heard distantly in the background doing just that.
 Murry coaches Brian on his pickup before the chorus, instructing him to "make it a little louder...you're missing that first letter, that first word...", which, as Marilyn points out, is "Ah".
 Take "2A" is then presented, with both the basic instrumental and the instrumental overdub tracks accompanying the vocals.
 When this take is finished, Murry is heard asking, "Did you make it?"
 Following this, the tape concludes with a remix of the same take, this time with the instrumental tracks mixed out until the guitar solo, then mixed out again immediately afterward.
 This session tape remix allows us to hear the sheer force of the group's powerful vocal performance in all its glory, in a nearly a cappella fashion.
 NOTE: the liner notes to the Spank bootleg mistakenly list three vocal double takes, but there were only two, plus the mostly a cappella remix of the second take.